Table of Contents

 Purpose of Microphone

-Essentially, the main reason you’re searching for a microphone is to communicate better to your congregation.
+Essentially, the main reason you’re searching for a microphone is to communicate better with your congregation.

 Below are three purposes of a microphone that determine your choice.